For many, stopping at Ipoh is a must to sample some of Ipoh’s famous food and Ipoh biscuits!

 Note: You may find bean sprouts in your Assam Laksa at Ipoh!

-A go-to place for very inexpensive yong tau foo, the other reason is their savory laksa!
+Restoran Choong Kee is a go-to place for very inexpensive yong tau foo.
+They have a wide selection too.
+But the other reason to come here is for their savory laksa!

 - Address: Jalan King, Off Jalan Pasir Pinji, 31650, Ipoh, Perak, Malaysia, 31650 Ipoh